Home

 biography

-Morabito: The Art Of Enduring Excellence
+The Art Of Enduring Excellence.

-Susan started working at Vinyl Mania in Greenwich Village in the late '80s and just when she decided to open her own record store called BPM, she landed a multi-year summer residency at the famed Pavilion in Fire Island Pines, where she and her stable mates collectively created and established what would eventually be called "the Fire Island sound".
-Through "the circuit" of the pioneering AIDS fundraising parties, Susan expanded her fanbase rapidly nationwide, since hundreds and sometimes even thousands of people attended events like the GMHC Morning Party on Fire Island, Dance On Washington for amfAR, Black & Blue in Montreal, Cherry in Washington, Blue Ball in Philadelphia, White Party in Palm Springs, Zoo Party in San Diego, Gay Days in Orlando, Big Guns over Manhattan on the USS Intrepid for the 25th anniversary of Stonewall, and the 20th anniversary of Dance On The Pier at NYC Pride.
+Susan started working at Vinyl Mania in Greenwich Village in the late 80s, and just when she decided to open her own record store called BPM, she landed a multi-year summer residency at the famed Pavilion in Fire Island Pines, where she and her fellow residents helped define what would eventually become known as the "Fire Island sound."
+Through "the circuit" of pioneering AIDS fundraising parties, she expanded her fanbase nationwide, playing events such as the GMHC Morning Party on Fire Island, the Dance On Washington benefiting AmfAR, Black & Blue in Montreal, Cherry in Washington, Blue Ball in Philadelphia, White Party in Palm Springs, Zoo Party in San Diego, Gay Days in Orlando, Big Guns over Manhattan on the USS Intrepid for the 25th anniversary of Stonewall, and the 20th anniversary of Dance On The Pier at NYC Pride.